printdotio/printio-ios-sdk/CUSTOMIZATION.md

  - If user pass photos using method 'images', this method can disable photo sources, forcing user to use only passed photos.
 `- (void)disablePhotoSourcesWhenImagesArePassed:(BOOL)disable;`

+ -  Set passed in image as thumbnail for templates with one photo.
+`- (void)setPassedImageAsThumbForOnePhotoTemplate:(BOOL)set;`

 Customization of UI elements in customization.xml:
 --------------------------------------------------